 Lysis method affects processing of ribosomal RNA

 To further understand the differences between ribosomes isolated from cells lysed by French press or BugBuster, I extracted RNA from several 70S ribosome samples and analyzed the rRNA by agarose gel electrophoresis.
 In particular, I compared 70S ribosomes purified from cells lysed by French press to those purified from cells lysed using BugBuster, as well as total RNA purified using a formamide-based extraction method (RNA-Snap) and total RNA isolated after cell lysis with BugBuster (Figure 11).
-I found that in all the samples using BugBuster for lysis, there was no band corresponding to the 23S rRNA but rather several smaller bands beneath the band for 16S rRNA, indicating that the 23S rRNA was being processed during some stage of the purification after lysis with BugBuster.
+I found that in all the samples using BugBuster for lysis, there was no band corresponding to the 23S rRNA but rather several smaller bands beneath the band for 16S rRNA, indicating that the 23S rRNA was being processed or fragmented during some stage of the purification after lysis with BugBuster.
 This was in contrast to analysis of ribosomes isolated from cells lysed by French press, which have a prominent 23S rRNA band.
 This discovery led me to discontinue my use of BugBuster chemical lysis as a method for lysing cells prior to purifying ribosomes, but it did yield some useful information.
 Specifically, I found that active ribosomes can be purified from cells after lysis with BugBuster detergent, but rRNA fragmentation or processing occurs, possibly the result of RNase activity within the proprietary chemical mixture.